Proton

 2021: LastPass caught harvesting data

-In February 2021 security researcher Mike Kuketz came with another shocking revelation(new window), namely that LastPass had been using trackers in its password manager.
+In February 2021 security researcher Mike Kuketz came out with another shocking revelation(new window), namely that LastPass had been using trackers in its password manager.
 Though the company claimed that it merely did this to see how people were using the product, the fact is such trackers can also be used to gather advertising data.

 This is the most likely explanation, too.
 As Kuketz says, there is no reason to gather information the way LastPass did because there are far more secure and less intrusive ways to do this.
+It’s likely the data was being used in some way for marketing purposes.

 2022: The final nail?